WiGTC25 (12)

 Marushka Chocobar

-Marushka Chocobar Former Secretary of Digital Transformation of Peru and Consultant, GovStack, ITU
+Marushka Chocobar Former Secretary of Digital Transformation of Peru | AI ethics advisor for civil society and digital transformation consultant GovStack, ITU

 Islamabad Meet up